 The size and disposition of rooflights made from thermoplastic materials are controlled under the Building Regulations.
-For guidance, see.
+For guidance see:

-- E&W Approved Document B Vol 1, paras 3.10, 10.6 and 10.7. - E&W Approved Document B Vol 2, paras 6.12, 14.6 and 14.7. - IRL Technical Document B, paras 2.3.3 and 4.3.5. - NI Technical Booklet E, paras 2.14 and 4.21.
+- E&W Approved Document B, paragraphs 7.13, 15.6 and 15.7. - IRL Technical Document B, paragraphs 2.3.3 and 4.3.5. - NI Technical Booklet E, paragraphs 2.14 and 4.21 - · Scot Technical Standard clause 2.5.6.

-Scot Technical Handbook clause 2.5.6, Domestic or Non-domestic.
 Other requirements: Use this item to specify features such as security bars and gutter systems for large rooflight assemblies.
 Fixing: Give brief details of method of securing rooflight to kerb or other supporting structure, e.g. Screw, sealer cap and washer.